Aansh2/sdn_intelligence/README.md

 Where x is the number of switches you want in that extra network, and y is the number of hosts.

+The 'Number' field is the number of networks of that type that you want in your network.

-Please remember to remove the opendaylight container (sudo docker rm opendaylight) after using it.
+Please remember to remove the containers (sudo docker-compose stop if you are running it in detached mode or ctrl+c if

+you are running it in attached mode, and sudo docker-compose down) after using it.